 Scam or Fraudulent Job Posting Advice

-While Duquesne Career Services Center makes every reasonable effort to review employers and job postings on DuqCareerLink, we cannot guarantee the legitimacy and validity of each organization or person that posts a job vacancy.
+While the Center for Career Development makes every reasonable effort to review employers and job postings on DuqCareerLink, we cannot guarantee the legitimacy and validity of each organization or person that posts a job vacancy.
 It is the responsibility of the job seeker to research the integrity of the organization and verify the information pertaining to the job posting.
 Job seekers should be diligent and use common sense and caution when applying for or accepting any position.

 For your protection please be aware of the following guidelines:

 - Do not give your social security number to a prospective employer as part of the application process.